trDalmi/Machine-Learning/Maths/Readme.md

-This folder contains the maths from the basic to advanced required for machine learning, and also the implementation using python.
+This folder contains the maths from basic to advanced required for machine learning, and its implementation using python.